vadadler/java/planmart/readme.md

 producing the results expected of the specification.
 Each unit test should instantiate and populate an `Order` and call your implementation and validate the results.

+## Design and implementation notes

+1. Due to the requirement for implementation of OrderProcessor interface to be reused by other applications it would make sense to have OrderProcessorImplementor designed as an abstract class.
+However in this particular case there is only one method defined in OrderProcessor interface.
+The purpose of abstract classes is to provide some behavior implementation which could be used by all subclasses.
+2. Based on the requirements for rules enforcement the following categories should be implemented: Tax, Reward, Shipping.
+3. OrderProcessImplementor (or its subclasses if it is implemented as abstract class) should have a list of rules (tax, reward, shipping etc.) These rules should be validated one by one to determine if order is valid.
+As well as handle rewards and shipping.
+4. There are 3 rules defined in the assignment.
+It makes sense to create an `interface Rule` with one method `boolean processRule(Order o)` There will be 3 different implementaions for each rule category type: Tax, Reward, Shipping.

+## TODO
+1. It would be a good idea to think about packaging.
+How to structure it.
+I would probably package by feature.
+2. Figure out how to implement unit tests.